DCCNext

 You can make a reservation for:

-The DCCNext decoder DIY kit.
+The standard DCCNext decoder DIY kit.

 Contains the pcb and all components.